Sahilbhagat84/KisanSevaa/README.md

 # Agent-Crop
 This is the repository for the project Agent Crop.
 Agent Crop is used to identify the diseases in the crops and also suggests possible cure for them.
-The Pre-Trained Model can be found at: https://drive.google.com/file/d/1RptBAVHhoGcHydWHkRFpflj3WG8BMDJo/view?usp=sharing
+The link for the Pre-Trained Model can be found in the app.py file.

 Here is the list of crops and the diseases we can support at this moment: